 The Service commitment does not apply to any unavailability, suspension or termination of the web portal, or any other Vendor performance issues: (i) that result from a suspension due to non-payment or breach of this Agreement; (ii) caused by factors outside of Vendor’s reasonable control, including any force majeure event (as described in the Agreement) or Internet access or related problems beyond the demarcation point of Vendor; (iii) that result from any actions or inactions of Customer or any third party; (iv) that result from Customer’s equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within Vendor’s direct control); (v) maintenance and system upgrades, or (vi) Customer’s misuse of the Services (collectively, the “Vendor SLA Exclusions”).
 If availability is impacted by factors other than those explicitly listed in this Agreement, Vendor may issue a Service Credit considering such factors in Vendor’s sole discretion.

-US, Canada, AU, EU, or UK hosting*
+US, Canada, EU or Australia hosting*

 Online support and documentation